Campeonato Capixaba

-The Campeonato Capixaba is the football league of the Brazilian state of Espírito Santo.
+The Campeonato Capixaba is the top-flight professional state football league in the Brazilian state of Espírito Santo.
+It is run by the Espírito Santo Football Federation (FES).

 History

 From 1917 to 1929, it was disputed the Campeonato da Cidade de Vitória (Vitória City Championship), a competition contested only by Vitória city clubs.
 In 1930, this competition was replaced by the current competition, the Campeonato Capixaba, which is disputed by clubs from the Espírito Santo state.

-Format

-As in any other Brazilian football championship, the format can change every year.